ivanwhuang/NextMuniAlexaSkill/README.md

 An Amazon Alexa skill that uses NextBus API to return a voice output of prediction times for any given San Francisco Muni bus, stop, and direction.

+Only works with bus tags that have strictly numeric values (for instance 8, 14, 30).
+Bus tags such as 14R and the N will not work.

+Valid stop names can be found on https://www.nextbus.com/

 ## Demo

 ### Examples